Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 }
 ```

-Since the unit tests and their respective units are tightly coupled, it makes sense to put all unit tests related to `SolarCalculator` into a class called `SolarCalculatorTests`.
-As for the test names, we're using the popular `Method_Precondition_Result` pattern to make it more clear what the test actually verifies.
+Here we have a basic test that verifies that `SolarCalculator` works correctly for a known location.
+We're also following the recommended naming convention, where the test class is named after the class under test, and the name of the test method follows the `Method_Precondition_Result` pattern.

-In order to simulate the desired preconditions in a test, we have to inject corresponding behavior into the unit's dependency, `ILocationProvider`.
-In this case we do that by substituting the return value of `GetLocationAsync()` with a location, for which the correct solar times are already known ahead of time.
+In order to simulate the desired precondition in the "arrange" phase, we have to inject corresponding behavior into the unit's dependency, `ILocationProvider`.
+In this case we do that by substituting the return value of `GetLocationAsync()` with a location for which the correct solar times are already known ahead of time.

-Note that although `ILocationProvider` exposes two methods, from the contract perspective **we have no way of knowing which one it actually calls**.
-This means our only choice is to make an **assumption about the underlying implementation** of the method we're testing (which was deliberately hidden in the snippets above).
+Note that although `ILocationProvider` exposes two different methods, from the contract perspective **we have no way of knowing which one actually gets called**.
+This means that by choosing to mock a specific one of these methods, we are making an **assumption about the underlying implementation** of the method we're testing (which was deliberately hidden in the previous snippets).

-At the end of the day this test does work correctly and verifies that the business logic inside `GetSolarTimesAsync` matches our expectations.
-However, let's consider what we got out of it and whether the effort was worth it.
+All in all the test does correctly verify that the business logic inside `GetSolarTimesAsync` works as expected.
+However, as evident by the earlier remarks, it comes with a cost.

-## Extrapolating observations
+## The price of unit testing

+First of all, unit tests have a very limited purpose, which is to verify business logic in a localized scope.

+Mock-based unit testing is inherently **implementation-aware**.

 ### Limited purpose